 If anything that was given new life by the tablet would turn to dust were they not in the domain of the tablet when it deactivated, wouldn't the old night guards (who specifically stated that the tablet literally gave them new life to explain the rejuvenation) turn to dust after the tablet was taken back?

 Well, they hadn't actually died yet, had they?
 They were just old.
+When he said it gave them new life, he was just speaking figuratively, as in it made them more lively.

 During the winter, the sun sets fairly early in New York, sometimes around 4:30 pm, which is about an hour before closing time.
 Even if both movies are set in the summer, the tablet was still in the Natural History museum for long enough for the previous guards to notice its effects, so why didn't anyone notice when all the exhibits came to life while guests were still in the museum?